sematext/docs/docs/Sematext-Enterprise/Sematext-Apps-FAQ.md

-### Can I install Sematext Apps if my server is behind a firewall
+### Can I install Sematext Enterprise if my server is behind a firewall

 Yes.
 If your system is behind a firewall and cannot connect to the Internet to download anything, please [contact